Research Centers and Institutes

 About This Page

-The list of Research Centers and Institutes at the University of Memphis provides the University community with a list of descriptions and links to active research centers on campus.
-For more details on a specific center, or to add a new center or institute to this list, email email@example.com.
+This list of Research Centers and Institutes at the University of Memphis provides descriptions and links to active research centers on campus.

 Benjamin L. Hooks Institute for Social Change

 The Benjamin L. Hooks Institute for Social Change promotes its mission of teaching, studying and promoting civil rights and social change primarily through teaching, research, innovative campaigns, and community engagement.
 For more than twenty years, the Hooks Institute has developed an impressive track record of educating, engaging, and empowering the community.

 Bureau of Sport and Leisure Commerce

 The Bureau of Sport and Leisure Commerce was selected by the National Association of Collegiate Marketing Administrators (NACMA) to collect data on student attendance at college athletic events.
 The ongoing research is led by Cody T. Havard and Timothy D. Ryan.